Nhandumirim: Classification

 The describers of Nhandumirim tested its relations using two phylogenetic analyses focused around the origin of dinosaurs.
 The first one, created previously by Cabreira et al. (2016), considered it the basalmost theropod, as the sister taxon to neotheropods.
 This is supported by a wide ischiadic peduncle and several traits of the tibia.
 The Cabreira et al. (2016) analysis is notable for excluding several other traditional basal theropods from the group.
 These include Daemonosaurus, Tawa, Chindesaurus, and Eodromaeus, which are considered basal saurischians according to their results.

 Adding Nhandumirim to the second analysis, created by Nesbitt & Ezcurra (2015), led to inconclusive results.
 In the strict consensus tree (average result of most parsimonious trees), Nhandumirim is part of a broad polytomy at the base of Saurischia, along with several traditional basal theropods, herrerasaurids, and Eoraptor (which, on the other hand, is frequently considered an early sauropodomorph in most recent analyses).
 This is because it is a "wildcard" taxon with several equally likely positions within Saurischia.
 These positions may include Nhandumirim as the sister taxon to all other saurischians, as the sister taxon to Eoraptor, or as the sister taxon to all other theropods (which also includes herrerasaurids in this option).
 Regardless, the authors considered unlikely that Nhandumirim is particularly close to Staurikosaurus or Saturnalia.

 Nonetheless, the phylogenetic position of Nhandumirim was also tested in the article describing Gnathovorax cabreirai, which recovered it as a saturnaliine sauropodomorph, close-associated with Saturnalia and Chromogisaurus.
-Using a modified version of this dataset, an article depicting a novel phylogenetic hypothesis for the position of silesaurids and two following studies also recovered Nhandumirim close-related to Saturnalia and Chromogisaurus.
-Another following study on early dinosaurs from South America based on another dataset once more considered Nhandumirim close-related to Saturnalia and Chromogisaurus.
+Using a modified version of this dataset, an article depicting a novel phylogenetic hypothesis for the position of silesaurids, two follow studies, as well as a study on early dinosaurs from South America based on another dataset also corroborated this position.

 The following is a cladogram showing Nhandumirim's placement using Cabreira et al. (2016)'s analysis: